 - Minimize personnel man-hours to strike mobile shelters.

 - Establish design standards of tactical shelters within the Agencies and Departments for the Department of Defense.

-It is essential that these considerations are taken seriously when designing and engineering, because if a failure occurs, the Department of Defense would fail, and remove one from consideration.
+If a failure occurs, the Department of Defense would fail and remove the manufacturer from consideration.

 According to the Department of Defense, there are five classes of shelters that would be categorized for applying this standard.
-The five categories are given a specific class, and are the following:
+The five categories are given a specific class:

 - Class 1: Non-Expandable Shelters.
 These are shelters that have equivalent size and shape in any form of transportation necessary.

 - Class 2: Expandable shelters.
-These are shelters than can expand in size and shape (can be made larger).
-However, they must fulfil an expansion ratio of 3-1, or less.
+These are shelters that can expand in size and shape.
+However, they must fulfill an expansion ratio of 3-1 or less.
 Different shapes are also applicable.

 - Class 3: Highly Expandable Shelters.
 These have expansion ratios larger than 3-1 to the transport size.